Agoric/documentation/main/getting-started/ertp-introduction.md

 In addition to math operations, `amountMath` functions check on their arguments' `brands`, throwing an error if the wrong `brand` was used.

-`amountMaths` only work on assets of their associated `brand` and its `issuer.
+An `amountMath` only works on assets of their associated `brand` and `issuer`.
 There can be many copies of the `amountMath` for a particular `brand` and its `issuer`.

 ## Next Steps

-If you are Getting Started, you should go to the [Introduction to Zoe](https://agoric.com/documentation/getting-started/intro-zoe.html).
+If you are Getting Started, you should go to the
+<router-link to="/getting-started/intro-zoe.html">Introduction to Zoe</router-link>.

+If you've finished the Getting Started material, you should go to the
+<router-link to="/ertp/guide/">ERTP Guide</router-link>
-If you've finished the Getting Started material, you should go to the [ERTP Guide](https://agoric.com/documentation/ertp/guide/) for a fuller explanation of ERTP concepts, including ones not covered in this Introduction.
+for a fuller explanation of ERTP concepts, including ones not covered in this Introduction.